Aaradhya-py/ZeroOne1/README.md

 Make sure to share it and use it as much as you like.
 For Feedbacks:
 Check my Instagram: Otaku_artist_aaradhya

-This is a Software where you can type in Binary and get text and vice-versa. input("{Happy Coding.}") Thank You!
+Thank You!